 Where we are today

 The forward momentum of Morrison Supply Company continues simply because of commitment to providing customers with unsurpassed product availability, expert service, a highly talented team of people focused on assisting our customers, and competitive prices.
-With more than 100 wholesale locations and 30 showrooms throughout Texas, Louisiana, Oklahoma, Kansas, and New Mexico, Morrison will continue to be the leading supplier in the industries that we serve.
+With more than 100 wholesale locations and 30 showrooms throughout Texas, Oklahoma, Kansas, and New Mexico, Morrison will continue to be the leading supplier in the industries that we serve.